Meet your fellow students and get all the practical information you need

 - What do I hope to take with me in the future from this experience?

-In extension of the Orientation Days, you are invited to a workshop on the Danish academic tradition and how to get the best results at your exams.
-The workshop will take place on 20 March at 4.00 p.m. in room O77.
-You will receive more information as we close in on the date.
+In extension of the Orientation Days, we invite you to a workshop on the Danish academic tradition and how to get the best results at your exams.

-We are looking forward to seeing you and wish you a great start to your studies at SDU!
+We look forward to seeing you and wish you a great start to your studies at SDU!

 If you haven’t got your Bachelor degree from the University of Southern Denmark, it’s very important that you order your student card as soon as possible.
 When you order it, you’ll receive an exam number, which you need for accessing the university’s IT facilities.